Tips for Parents and Caregivers of Children Who are Bullied at School

 Know your school’s policies.

-Each public school district in the Commonwealth of Pennsylvania is required to have a policy which addresses bullying.
+Each public school district in the Commonwealth of Pennsylvania is required to have a policy that addresses bullying.
 It is important to be familiar with the policies and the procedures that your school employs.

 Communicate with school staff.